 It is typical for insurance companies, whether commercial policies or government sponsored, to have a set of specific guidelines for procedure coverage.
 It is in your best interest to understand the guidelines put forth by your specific policy and do your homework to make sure you meet the criteria set forth.
 Your coverage may require that you document a year of participating in a physician supervised weight loss program or that you have ruled out certain conditions that could contribute to weight gain.
 It could also be that a letter of support is required from your primary care provider.
 Some policies require certain tests or additional pre-op appointments to be completed before surgery as well.

 With most policies, it is possible to submit a case for review by the insurance company prior to surgery through a process called prior authorization.
 During this process, our team is reviewing your case based on policy guidelines and then your insurance company’s team also reviews the case.
 This process gives us the best possible indication of coverage approval for your actual surgery.
 However, prior authorization is not a guarantee of coverage.

-Our team of surgeons at Memorial Advanced Surgery is supported by an incredible staff who will help you understand and guide you through this complex process.
+Our team of surgeons at MASJax is supported by an incredible staff who will help you understand and guide you through this complex process.
 If you think weight loss surgery is the right choice for you, we invite you to learn more about your options and get started on your journey through a bariatric seminar.
 If you have questions about your coverage for surgery, our staff will be delighted to help.